NordicSemiconductor/asset-tracker-cloud-docs/docs/aws/GettingStarted/Webapp.rst

 To deploy the Cat Tracker web application to AWS, complete the following steps:

-1. Clone the web application
+1. Clone the project and install the dependencies
 #.
 Configure the web application
 #.
 Deploy the web application
 #.
 Register a new user